Card Type: Pedagogy

 Setting up the groups is critically important: balance each group by putting weak and strong skills together.
 If you do not know your students very well, complete a survey or pre-assessment to make sure that strengths and weaknesses are evenly distributed.
 Concentrating especially strong or weak students, or students with a particular skill set, into one group will decrease the quality of final projects.

 Group projects require a moderate level of maintenance during the life of the project.
 Check in regularly with your groups to ensure they are making progress and won’t have a major crisis at the end of the project.

 If you’ve ever been part of “The Group from Hell,” you know that cohesiveness doesn’t just happen.
 It may wilt entirely when students worry about their grades being tied to someone else's performance.
 It’s important that instructors set up group projects carefully and have a plan to facilitate and assess each project; instructors may need to sacrifice goals like covering all the desired content.

-L. Dee Fink This is Chapter One in: Team-Based Learning: A Transformative Use of Small Groups edited by Larry Michaelsen, Arletta Knight, and Dee Fink.
+Fink, L. Dee.
+Chapter One in: Team-Based Learning: A Transformative Use of Small Groups edited by Larry Michaelsen, Arletta Knight, and Dee Fink.
 Sterling, VA: Stylus Publishing, 2004.

 Michaelsen, Larry K. Getting Started with Team Learning.